onurmacit/django-jwt-authentication/README.md

 # Django JWT Authentication

 This repository demonstrates how to implement **JWT (JSON Web Token) authentication** in Django Rest Framework (DRF).
 It includes user registration, login, and token refresh functionality, along with best practices for securing your API.
+You can access the [Article](https://medium.com/@onurmaciit/mastering-jwt-authentication-in-django-rest-framework-best-practices-and-techniques-d47f906f530a) about this repo here

 ## Features
 - **User Registration**: Create a new user account with a secure password (passwords are hidden in API responses).